AndrewJBateman/angular-data-charts/README.md

 ## :books: General info

 * Home page: Mat-card for Covid-19 data from [pomber](https://github.com/pomber/covid19) JSON time-series of coronavirus cases (confirmed, deaths and recovered) per country.
-Data is taken from Johns Hopkins Universityin CSV format and converted by Pomber into JSON with some helpful data formatting corrections.
+Data is taken from Johns Hopkins University in CSV format and converted by Pomber into JSON with some helpful data formatting corrections.
 * Covid-19 Page:

 ## :camera: Screenshots